Turkish delight for students

 During the two week placement students will have the opportunity to work in Volkswagen, Lamborghini, Porsche and Audi garages.

-Stuart Thomas, Motor Vehicle Lecturer at Shrewsbury College, said: “The trip is a great opportunity for students to improve their technical ability and gain valuable experience in the trade.”
+Stuart Thomas, Motor Vehicle Tutor at Shrewsbury College, said: “The trip is a great opportunity for students to improve their technical ability and gain valuable experience in the trade.”

 Eighteen year old student, Brynley Corke, said: “I’m very excited about working in a different country and with the high profile technicians out there.
 I know the trip is really going to help me in my career.”